 Applications take time and effort.
 But, we make it fair.
 Show us who you are, and unleash your personality.
 If you could be a successful Dentons lawyer, we want to hear all about it.

-Applications are now closed for 2022, and will open again in October for our 2023 Apprenticeship.
+Applications will open on October 14th 2022 for our September 2023 intake.

 We’ll be looking out for applicants who demonstrate a global outlook, drive and ambition, commercial awareness, collaboration, innovation and enthusiasm.

 Let’s get into the details of the process:

 1. Application Form add

 Your route into Dentons starts with an online form.
 But, you’re much more than that.
 This is a chance for you to tell us about your education, work experience and extra-curricular activities.
 It’s the time to impress us.
 We will also ask you some long answer questions, to find out about your motivations, drive and attributes that you could bring.

 - Pay attention to the word count: it is there for a reason.
 If we give you 250 words, that’s how many words we believe you need to give us a detailed enough answer.

 - Attention to Detail: ask someone to proof read your application.
 When you’ve spent so much time on it, it can be easy to miss mistakes.